facebook

 Types of Dry Eye

-1. Aqueous Deficiency: This type occurs when the lacrimal glands fail to produce enough tears.
+1. Aqueous Deficiency: This is the kind of deficiency that results when the lacrimal glands do not secrete sufficient tears.

-2. Evaporative Dry Eye: This results from excessive evaporation of tears due to environmental factors or eyelid problems.
+2. Evaporative Dry Eye: This is caused by overevaporation of tears because of environmental conditions or eyelid issues.

 What Causes Dry Eyes?

-Understanding the causes of dry eyes can help identify the appropriate treatment and prevention strategies.
-Here are some common causes:
+Knowledge of the causes of dry eyes can be used to determine the right treatment and prevention measures.
+Here are some

 1. Environmental Factors

-• Pollution: Smoke, dust, and other pollutants can irritate the eyes.
+Pollution: Smoke, dust and other pollutants may cause irritation to the eyes.

 2. Medical Conditions

-• Hormonal Changes: Hormonal fluctuations, especially in women during menopause, can lead to dry eye symptoms.
+Hormonal Changes: Hormonal changes, particularly in women during menopause, can cause symptoms of dry eyes.

 3. Medications

-• Hormonal Therapies: Birth control pills and hormone replacement therapy can impact tear quality.
+Hormonal Therapies: Birth control pills and hormone replacement therapy may affect the quality of tears.

 4. Surgery